-NOTE: The Aqua-Hot 200 Series is equipped with a 20A Fast Blow Fuse, located on the #3 wire, between the Aqua-Hot main plug and diesel burner controller's B-plug, which is the diesel burner's motor power wire.
-Reference Figure 64.
+NOTE: The Aqua-Hot 200 Series is equipped with a 20A Fast Blow Fuse, located on the J2-12 wire, between the Aqua-Hot main plug and diesel burner controller's B-plug.
+Reference Figure 86.

-1. Locate the diesel burner controller's C-plug and insert the probes of a DC voltmeter into the C-2 (+) and the C-5 (-) locations.
+Locate the diesel burner controller's C-plug and insert the probes of a DC voltmeter into the C-2 (+) and the C-5 (-) locations.

-Turn the burner switch ON and verify the burner status (D5) and heating status lights (D1) are illuminated on the relay control board.
+Turn the burner ON and verify the burner status is ON, on the LCD screen.